-Held in Gaya,the holy city of Bihar, Pitru Paksha Mela or Pitra Paksha Mela is an annual event which is attended by people from across the country, in order to perform Shraadh ritual.
+Held in Gaya,the holy city of Bihar, Pitru Paksha Mela or Pitra Paksha Mela is an annual event that is attended by people from across the country, in order to perform the Shraadh ritual.
 This ritual holds great significance as, during this time, our ancestors are worshipped.

 Gaya is one of the holiest places in the world and hence celebrating Pitru Paksha Mela is considered even more sacred if done here.
 The event happens mainly in September, ahead of Navaratri.

 The origin of Pitru Paksha Mela can be traced back to as old as the time of Buddha.
 It is said that he was the first one to offer Pinda Daan in Gaya.
 However, there are other legends too that have a deep connection with Pitru Paksha Mela.